 What is anesthesia and how does it work?

-Anesthesia describes a state of consciousness or sedation, achieved through the delivery of medications and/or non-pharmacologic adjuncts (therapy that does not involve the use of drugs), in which there may be a decrease in, or loss of pain sensation of a part of or the entire body and/or a condition of full or partial amnesia which means that the patient may not perceive and/or remember what is going on with them and around them.
-Anesthesia may be administered in order to provide patient comfort and safety during medical or surgical procedures.
+Anesthesia is a state of consciousness or sedation achieved by using medications and/or non-pharmacologic adjuncts (therapy that does not involve the use of drugs), which decrease or block pain sensation of a part of or the entire body.
+Anesthesia may also cause full or partial amnesia so that the patient may not remember what is going on with them and around them.
+Anesthesia is used to increase patient comfort and safety during medical or surgical procedures.

-There are four general categories of anesthesia that may be administered for radiologic procedures, including: local anesthesia, regional anesthesia, general anesthesia, monitored anesthesia care, and non-drug adjuncts.
+There are four general categories of anesthesia commonly used for imaging procedures, including: local anesthesia, regional anesthesia, general anesthesia, monitored anesthesia care, and non-drug adjuncts.

 • Local anesthesia

-A local anesthetic refers to a medication that produces numbness in the area it is injected.
-The numbness prevents or reduces pain and sensation at the area of injection.
+A local anesthetic is a medication that numbs the treated area.
+The numbness prevents or reduces pain and sensation.

-Local anesthesia works by blocking the electrical signals, called impulses, that transfer pain sensation via sensory nerves to the targeted area of the body.
-Local anesthesia only affects the pain sensation where injected and close by.
+Local anesthesia blocks the electrical signals (called impulses) that transfer pain sensation through sensory nerves from the targeted area of the body.
+Local anesthesia only affects sensation in and around the treated area.
 It does not affect memory, recall of events or a patient's ability to breathe on his or her own.

-For short procedures and when the patient is relatively calm and tolerant, local anesthesia may be used on its own without the administration of additional medications.
-Local anesthesia may also be used in conjunction with the administration of other medications that can affect memory, recall, anxiety and the ability to feel pain at areas separate from those that received the local anesthetic.
+For short procedures, when the patient is relatively calm and can tolerate discomfort, local anesthesia may be used alone and without additional medications.
+Local anesthesia may also be used with other medications that can affect memory, anxiety and the ability to feel pain at areas separate from those that received the local anesthetic.

 Local anesthetics may be administered in different ways, including topical anesthesia, subcutaneous and regional anesthesia.

-- Topical anesthesia is the application of local anesthetic to the skin surface.
-This allows the skin to absorb the medication and create an area of numbness directly at the location of placement.
-Topical anesthesia is commonly applied to the skin surface in the form of an adhesive patch that is embedded with the topical anesthetic.
+- Topical anesthesia is placed on the skin surface.
+The skin absorbs the medication and creates numbness where it is applied.
+Topical anesthesia is commonly applied to the skin surface in the form of a cream or an adhesive patch that contains the topical anesthetic.
 Anesthetic spray may be used to numb the lining of the nose, mouth or throat when required.

-- Subcutaneous administration of a local anesthetic requires it to be injected below the skin surface in order to numb the nerve fibers responsible for creating a pain sensation at the level of the skin and immediately below it.
+- Subcutaneous anesthesia is injected below the skin surface to numb the nerve fibers that otherwise would create a sensation of pain at the level of the skin and immediately below it.

-- Regional anesthesia involves the administration of local anesthetics in such a way that a more generalized area of numbness and inability to sense pain is achieved.
+- Regional anesthesia provides a more generalized area of numbness.
 Types of regional anesthesia include:

 - Epidural (extradural) anesthesia involves the injection of local anesthetics into the epidural space, an empty area containing the fluid-filled sac that protects the spinal cord.
-Injection of local anesthetics into the epidural space can decrease the sensation of pain and touch by numbing the nerve fibers in the area of the spinal cord that received the injection.
-An epidural is most commonly administered to block pain sensation for procedures performed on areas from the waist to the toes.
+Injection of local anesthetics into the epidural space decreases the sensation of pain and touch by numbing the nerve fibers in the area of the spinal cord near the injection site.
+An epidural is most commonly administered to block sensation for procedures performed on areas from the waist to the toes.